What Makes a Great Fertilizer for Citrus Trees?

 Site Selection & Soil Type

 Do keep in mind that coarse soils produce the best yield.
 You should remember that when selecting your site.
 You want to minimize the need for fertilizer whenever possible.
 Work with natural systems to reduce your need for expensive inputs.
-Animals can be used to boost the fertility of your soil.
+Animals can be used to boost the fertility of your soil around a citrus tree.
 Cycling hogs or chickens through land can boost fertility.
 If you’re growing in your back yard though, that might not be an option for your citrus plants.
 In that case, check out our guide on DIY fertilizers you can make at home for free or on the cheap.

 Finally, remember to design your land in a way that minimizes erosion.
 Fast moving water will remove nitrogen from around your trees.
 Citrus are especially needy when it comes to nitrogen.
 Be sure to do everything possible to keep it from washing away!